bnb-scs/bnb-scs.github.io/source/index.html.md

 > Make sure to replace `****` with your API key.

 HashDit uses API keys to allow access to the API.
 You can apply a new HashDit API key by contacting support@hashdit.io.
+It will be much appreciated if you could provide the following information in your email:

+* Some background of your project, business scenario, etc.. for example: DeFi wallet Dex
+* When will your business be fully in production?
+* What’s your rollout plan in production?
+  * like 10% on Dec 10th, 50% on Dec 15th, ...
+* What’s the estimated QPS you will put on our API when fully roll out?

-HashDit expects for the API key to be included in all API requests to the server in a header that looks like the following:
+Then HashDit expects for the API key to be included in all API requests to the server in a header that looks like the following:

 `X-API-Key: ****`